When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 For Math Lovers

-This book is so good, even math haters (like my niece) will enjoy it.
-The lightning strike that gives Lucy genius-level intelligence that means she’s ready for college by 12 years old!
+This book is engaging enough that even math haters will enjoy it.
+A lightning strike gives Lucy genius-level intelligence.
+By age 12, she is technically ready for college.

-However, after years of homeschooling, her grandmother insists that Lucy attend middle schoolf for one year, make a friend, try one new activity, and read something that’s not a textbook.
+However, her grandmother insists she attend middle school for one year first.
+Her goals: make a friend, try one new activity, and read something that isn’t a textbook.
+Readers will root for Lucy as she expands her world beyond numbers and learns to navigate social calculations.

 Product Specs